 - The Ascot Project provides shopping trips for the elderly residents of Ascot

 - Talking Newspapers is a national organisation that provides spoken versions of the news for people who are blind or visually impaired.
 The local Talking Newspapers team, all volunteers, meets on Fridays at the Ascot Day Centre to produce the local week’s news on memory sticks which are subsequently distributed to local residents plus a number of people who have moved away from the area.
-Over one thousand editions have now been produced,
+Over one thousand editions have so far been produced.

 In addition, there are many local registered charities which are related to schools, pre-schools, scouts and guides.
 They can be found on the Charity Commission website.
 Hint – put Sunninghill and / or Ascot into the charity name search.